 Where employers get into trouble is in treating parental leave informally.
 An employee goes on leave, their duties get redistributed, and by the time they return, their role has effectively been absorbed.
 Nobody planned for the return.
 The employee comes back to a role that looks nothing like the one they left, and a WRC complaint follows shortly after.

 Time spent on parental leave counts as continuous employment.
 That means it protects the employee’s accrual of seniority and service-related entitlements.
 Annual leave and public holidays, however, are treated differently.
-Employees on parental leave do not accrue annual leave for the period they are absent, but public holidays that fall during their leave may still generate an entitlement depending on the circumstances.
+Employees on parental leave continue to accrue annual leave for the period they are absent, and public holidays that fall during their leave may still generate an entitlement depending on the circumstances.

 Probation periods present another complication.
 If an employee takes parental leave during probation, the probationary period is suspended and resumes when they return.
 Employers who are unaware of this rule sometimes make probation-related decisions without accounting for the gap, which creates a procedural flaw in any subsequent action.